 Depending on the type and level of visual impairment a person may have, the site could be perceived in a number of ways (here simulated with the NoCoffee Chrome extension):

-The examples above show different types of low vision impairments, and also a couple examples of colour blindness.
+The examples above show different types of low vision impairments, and also a couple of examples of colour blindness.
 To summarise:

 - Tunnel vision (see image 1) is a type of blocked peripheral vision, which reduces the amount of visible elements on the screen.
 The user can only see central elements.